Hybrid Gromov-Wasserstein Embedding for Capsule Learning: Experiments

-We also use WECapsule to quantify the correspondences between two sample images, under extreme scale and orientation changes.
-To achieve this, we add rotation and synthetic scaling to images in Aachen dataset \cite{sattler2018benchmarking} and report the matching performances under extreme scale and orientation changes in Fig. \ref{fig:match}.
-We also compare the WECapsule with three baselines; DISK \cite{tyszkiewicz2020disk}, GIFT \cite{liu2019gift}, and Superpoint \cite{detone2018superpoint}.
-GIFT used the Superpoint \cite{detone2018superpoint} technique for keypoint detection, an expensive model that generates several unused keypoints.
-In WECapsule we use \cite{altwaijry2016learning} for keypoint generation, which only considers those key points that went through geometric filtering.
-We modify the network architecture of \cite{altwaijry2016learning} by replacing the convolution layer of the Keypoint Scoring module with a WECapsule, and replacing the last two convolution layers of the Patch Matching module with two Capsule layers.
-Our 3-layer capsule is trained on Aachen and achieves better performance than the baseline convolutional models.
-Our proposed model meets or beats the baselines on different tasks, and significantly reduces the number of parameters, demonstrating that the performance gain and robustness are mainly due to the proposed learning strategy.
+We use HGWCapsule to quantify the correspondences between two sample images under extreme scale and orientation changes.
+For this experiment, We use the Aachen dataset \cite{sattler2018benchmarking}, and compare the performance of our model with three strong methods; DISK \cite{tyszkiewicz2020disk}, GIFT \cite{liu2019gift}, and Superpoint \cite{detone2018superpoint}.
+The results are obtained by replacing the convolution layer in the baselines with the capsule layer to build the capsule-based models.
+We add rotation and synthetic scaling to images in Aachen dataset \cite{sattler2018benchmarking} and report the matching performances under extreme scale and orientation changes in Fig. \ref{fig:match}.
+We also compare the HGWCapsule with three baselines: DISK \cite{tyszkiewicz2020disk}, GIFT \cite{liu2019gift}, and Superpoint \cite{detone2018superpoint}.
+GIFT used the Superpoint \cite{detone2018superpoint} technique for keypoint detection, an expensive model that generates several unused key points.
+In HGWCapsule, we use \cite{altwaijry2016learning} for keypoint generation, which only considers those key points that went through geometric filtering.
+We modify the network architecture of \cite{altwaijry2016learning} by replacing the convolution layer of the Keypoint Scoring module with an HGWCapsule and replacing the last two convolution layers of the Patch Matching module with two Capsule layers.
+Our 3-layer capsule trained on Aachen performs better than the baseline convolution models.
+Our proposed model meets or beats the baselines on different tasks, demonstrating that the performance gain and robustness are mainly due to the proposed learning strategy.